Call Me If You Get Lost: Music

 Craig Jenkins of Vulture also regarded the album as a step back into "the cranky, devil-may-care style and attitude of his [Tyler, the Creator's] early days" while also channelling "all the ways he's changed since then".
 Jenkins highlighted Call Me If You Get Lost as a departure from the "lighter and more soulful aesthetics of Igor in favor of brash beats and raw rhymes... somewhat after the Gangsta Grillz mixtapes of the aughts and early 2010s."
-Chris Deville of Stereogum found that Call Me If You Get Lost has influences of hip hop blockbuster albums, such as The Marshall Mathers LP (2000) and Tha Carter III (2008).
+Chris Deville of Stereogum found that Call Me If You Get Lost has influences of hip-hop blockbuster albums, such as The Marshall Mathers LP (2000) and Tha Carter III (2008).
 Deville also said that "the sheer grandiosity" of the album – "the elaborate cinematic production, the insane cast of guest rappers" – is reminiscent of Kanye West's earlier music.
 Deville also notes that the samples from various 1990s rappers compare to the golden age of boom bap.

-Themes

 Marcus Shorter of Consequence said of the album that self-awareness dominates its second half.
 Shorter further notes that romance is a prominent theme in the album's second half: "That journey includes heartbreak, because no Tyler, The Creator album is complete without romance."
 Shorter specifically describes "Wilshire": "He stumbles over words and mumbles parts of a sad story, sounding like someone not fully ready to handle the truth.
 On an album filled with dope lines from a guy who always says it with his chest, "Wilshire" is a rare moment where we feel him holding back.
 The ego is tucked into the closet for one song, further blurring the lines between the man, the persona, and the alter-ego."